 Hours – Lab closes 15 minutes before the Library closes.
 Last login for Lab computers is 30 minutes before the Library closes.

 Patrons wishing to use the public Computer Lab must either have a Joplin library card or provide a valid photo ID to be a Guest User.
 Non-residents may purchase a library card for an annual $50 fee.
-A Guest User gets 30 minutes free every day, 45 minutes for $1 or up to 90 minutes for $2 per day.
+A Guest User gets 30 minutes free every day, 60 minutes for $1.

 A valid photo ID will have your name, photo and date of birth on it, i.e., a driver’s license, government issued identification card, military identification or passport.

-Children under 18 must have a parental consent form filled out by a parent or legal guardian in person in the Computer Lab before computer use will be granted.
+Children under 18 must have a parental consent form filled out by a parent or legal guardian in person before computer use will be granted.
 See Computer Lab staff.

 Download and/or installation of software programs onto the library computers is prohibited.
 Patrons attempting to install software onto the library computers may be considered to be abusing library equipment and may be subject to loss of Lab and/or Library privileges.
 Misuse or abuse of Library equipment may result in the loss of Computer Lab privileges and loss of other Library privileges.